-- Biannual Impact Evaluations: Collect data, conduct analyses and provide biannual impact evaluations on SGIP for PY 2016-2017 (due September 30, 2018) and PY 2018-2019 (due September 30, 2020).
-The PY 2020 impact evaluation should be filed as part of the Final Program Summary in 2021. - Annual Impact Evaluations on various impacts of SGIP-funded energy storage projects for PY 2016 (due June 30, 2017), PY 2017 (due June 30, 2018), PY 2018 (due September 30, 2019), PY 2019 (due June 30, 2020) and PY 2020 (due June 30, 2021).
-Detailed requirements for these annual impact evaluations appear later in this plan. - Annual review of the performance of each PA: Reviews for PYs 2016 and 2017 should include at a minimum a survey of program participants' feedback regarding the PA's clarity and timeliness of oral and written communications, their accessibility, their helpfulness to applicants submitting and processing applications, and the clarity and helpfulness of their websites.
-Reviews for PYs 2018, 2019, and 2020 may focus on one or more aspects of PA performance and use less resource-intensive methodologies for evaluating performance than reports submitted in earlier years. - Biannual review of SGIP fiscal performance (due June 23, 2017, and June 30, 2019 and 2021).
+- Annual Impact Evaluations on various impacts of SGIP-funded energy storage projects for PY 2016 (due June 30, 2017), PY 2017 (due June 30, 2018), PY 2018 (due June 30, 2019), PY 2019 (due June 30, 2020) and PY 2020 (due June 30, 2021).
+Detailed requirements for these annual impact evaluations appear later in this plan. - Annual review of the performance of each PA (due April 1 each year).
+These reviews should include at a minimum a survey of program participants' feedback regarding the PA's clarity and timeliness of oral and written communications, their accessibility, their helpfulness to applicants submitting and processing applications, and the clarity and helpfulness of their websites. - Biannual review of SGIP fiscal performance (due June 1, 2017, 2019 and 2021).
 Per the Decision, these fiscal audits should ensure that program funds are accounted for, are being spent appropriately, and that safeguards are in place to ensure this. - Renewable Fuel Use Reports (due August of each year may be published directly by the PAs without the review of Energy Division).
-As currently required, these reports should include an analysis of renewable fuel use data for SGIP participants. - Storage and Generation Cost-Effectiveness/Market Transformation Studies (due June 30, 2019 and December 31, 2019, respectively).
-These reports are intended to help inform Commission decisions implementing SB 700, including authorizing annual collections for PYs 2020-2024, adopting incentive levels, and making other program modifications as needed.
+As currently required, these reports should include an analysis of renewable fuel use data for SGIP participants. - Final Program Summary (due December 31, 2021): Prepare a final summary report covering the entirety of the SGIP from its inception in 2001 through the end of 2020.
+This summary should also include an SGIP-wide impact evaluation for PY 2020.

 While no specific M&E budget is set for PY 2016-2020 in D.11-09-015 the CPUC established that the overall budget for administration of SGIP (including M&E expenditures) should not exceed 7% of SGIP funding.
+7